Charles N. Felton

-Charles Norton Felton (January 1, 1832 – September 13, 1914) was an American banker and politician who served as a Congressman (1885 to 1889) and U.S. Senator (1891 to 1893) from California in the late 19th century, in addition to co-founding the progenitor of the Chevron Corporation.
+Charles Norton Felton (January 1, 1832 – September 13, 1914) was an American banker and politician who was a U.S. representative from California from 1885 to 1889 and a U.S. senator from California from 1891 to 1893.
+He was a co-founder of what would become the Chevron Corporation.

 Biography

-Charles Felton was born on January 1, 1832, in Buffalo, New York.
+Felton was born on January 1, 1832, in Buffalo, New York.
 The Feltons were of English descent.
 He attended and received his education from Syracuse Academy before studying law and being admitted to the bar; however, he never entered practice.